El Paso

 Lewis H. CreberProduction Company:

 Pine-Thomas ProductionsHR news items reported the following about the production: William Holden was considered for the lead role in this film.
 Some exterior shots were filmed in El Paso, TX and other scenes were shot on location in Gallup, AZ, and at several ranches in the San Fernando Valley, CA. El Paso was the first high-budget feature made by the producing team of William H. Pine and William C. Thomas, who were popularly known as "The Dollar Bills" because of their ability to produce quality low-budget films.
-The picture was also their first color feature, and cost approximately $1,000,000 to make, according to a NYT article. ...
+Although a NYT article stated that the picture was also their first color feature, and cost approximately $1,000,000 to make, the previous year (1947) Pine & Thomas formed Clarion Productions and produced Albuquerque (released Feb 1948), also in Cinecolor and also with a substantial budget. ...

 HR news items reported the following about the production: William Holden was considered for the lead role in this film.
 Some exterior shots were filmed in El Paso, TX and other scenes were shot on location in Gallup, AZ, and at several ranches in the San Fernando Valley, CA. El Paso was the first high-budget feature made by the producing team of William H. Pine and William C. Thomas, who were popularly known as "The Dollar Bills" because of their ability to produce quality low-budget films.
-The picture was also their first color feature, and cost approximately $1,000,000 to make, according to a NYT article.
+Although a NYT article stated that the picture was also their first color feature, and cost approximately $1,000,000 to make, the previous year (1947) Pine & Thomas formed Clarion Productions and produced Albuquerque (released Feb 1948), also in Cinecolor and also with a substantial budget.

 In Charleston, South Carolina, at the close of the Civil War, Clay Fletcher, former lawyer and captain in the Confederate Army, eagerly accepts a job to travel West, not wanting to return to his legal career immediately.
 Clay's mission is to obtain the signature of Henry Jeffers, a criminal prosecutor whom Clay once admired, on some estate papers.
 On the stagecoach to El Paso, Texas, Clay's wallet is stolen by "Stagecoach" Nellie, and when he then goes into an El Paso saloon, he stumbles into an impromptu trial called by Sheriff La Farge and land developer Bert Donner.
 Although the defendant insists he shot a deputy in self-defense, the drunken judge summarily convicts the man.
 Outraged by the injustice, Clay demands a fair trial, and is found in contempt of court by the judge, who Clay discovers is Jeffers.
 When Clay is unable to pay the fine, Donner starts to auction off his clothing until Clay stops him with his fists.
 Clay is finally rescued by a Mexican rancher named Nacho Vasquez, who wins back Clay's clothing in a shooting contest with Donner.
 Later, Clay makes contact with Jeffers' daughter Susan, with whom he had been in love before the war.
 Susan now runs a ladies' hat shop in El Paso, and refuses to return to Charleston because of her father's alcoholism.
 Clay intends to return to Charleston immediately after getting Jeffers' signature, but when he sees his army buddy, John Elkins, being beaten by La Farge because he is behind on his taxes, Clay defends John, insisting that veterans have a grace period on their taxes.
 When La Farge and his gang attempt to ...